-Join Cris Ippolite for an in-depth discussion in this video Reviewing relationships types, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Reviewing relationships types, part of FileMaker Pro: Relational Database Design (2011).

 - When we talk about relationships in database terms we're talking specifically about how the different tables are related to each other and how the relationships between those tables really define the data that's stored within them.
 In order to decide on the data model for your database system it's important to first determine what the possible kinds of connections are that you could have between your tables, and then from those we'll chose the types of connections that we actually have within the database that we're working on.
 So in this movie we're gonna quickly review the different types of relationships and I'll give explanations of each.
 To keep things simple we're gonna focus on three types of relationships that account for all the situations you're going to encounter within your database and your data modeling exercises.